thehummingbird/PotatoDetectorYolo/README.md

 * Inference

+**NOTE - If you wish to directly look at the results of this project, open out.mp4**

 **1. Creating a custom dataset for potato detection:**

 I used a training video and extracted frames at regular intervals.
 Then, I use the annotation tool "labelimg" for creating a training dataset for YOLO.